arcanistzed/custom-fonts/README.md

 canvas.drawings.placeables.filter(d => d.data.type === 't').forEach(d => d.draw());
 ```

+### Using local fonts on The Forge

+If you are using The Forge, you need to create a folder in the Asset library first (try calling it `fonts`, for example) and then select that folder in the file picker in the module settings.

 ### Migrating from the old Forien's Custom Fonts module

 1. Install the latest version of the old module alongside this one